staruth0/reepls-web/brainstorm.md

 - Connect to storage/ Setup storage
 - Clean up styling
-- Cleanup Layouts: Left Side bar | Top bar and then content | Right top barand its content
+- Cleanup Layouts: Left Side bar | Top bar and then content | Right top barand its content -On upload of media, link should be persisted in case it needs to be deleted

 Small